okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-static/main/index.md

 If the results aren't as expected, start your troubleshooting by inspecting the [System Log](/docs/reference/api/system-log/) to see what went wrong.

-## Use a static group allowlist with a Custom Authorization Server
+## Use a static group allow list with a Custom Authorization Server

 Add a Groups custom claim for an ID token or access token in a Custom Authorization Server.
 The maximum number of Groups specified must be less than 100.
 For the following example, we are adding a custom claim for an access token.